josh-gleason/josh-gleason.github.io/_posts/2020-09-24-dataless-model-selection.markdown

 \end{equation}

 Of key importance is that a collection of sparse codes are only useful if they all use the same dictionary.
-In other words, we want a dictionary that allows us to accurately represent all the elements in a set of data vectors using sparse codes.
+In other words, we want a single dictionary that allows us to accurately represent all the elements in a set of data vectors using sparse codes.
 Broadly speaking, there are two ways to define such a dictionary (1) use a pre-defined dictionary, or (2) define a dictionary specifically tailored to the data.
 Tailoring may involve machine learning or hand-crafting, or a combination of both.
 For the purposes of this overview it is not necessary to understand the details of such